DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 ### 1. Share data among jobs

 Github actions forces that each job runs in a dedicated runner.
-There are two approaches we have to share data among jobs:
+There are two approaches to share data among jobs:

 (1) Artifacts - upload/download files

-Artifacts allow you to share data between jobs in a workflow and store data once that workflow has completed.
+Github Artifacts is actually http-based file uploading/downloading api.
+As we can see in the following diagram, the basic usage is to upload your files in leading job via [actions/upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) and download the file with [actions/download-artifact](https://github.com/marketplace/actions/download-a-build-artifact) in postposition job.

 ```mermaid
 flowchart LR